Jamie loves writing about DIY projects, decorating on a budget, craft ideas, and creative ways to reuse and upcycle products.

-How to Make Decorative Clothespins
+How to Use Decorative Clothespins

-These adorable embellished clothespins can be used lots of different ways.
-Some people clip them on a wire and make a wreath out of them, I've seen them used as Christmas cards holders, etc. I like putting those small round silver magnets on the backs of them and using them to hold important notes, coupons and things like that on my refrigerator but there are tons of other uses for them.
-Be sure to have a look at the list of ideas at the end of the hub.
+These adorable embellished clothespins can be used in a lot of different ways.
+Some people clip them on a wire and make a wreath out of them, I've seen them used as Christmas card holders, etc. I like putting those small round silver magnets on their backs and using them to hold important notes, coupons, and things like that on my refrigerator but there are tons of other uses for them.
+Be sure to have a look at the list of ideas at the end of the article.

-- Plain Clothespins
+- Plain clothespins

-- Scrapbook Paper or Decorative paper
+- Scrapbook paper or decorative paper

 - Rhinestone/jewel or gem